Toast Inc. (TOST) Shares Down Despite Recent Market Volatility

-Toast Inc. (NYSE: TOST)’s stock price has decreased by -2.75 compared to its previous closing price of 20.03.
-Despite this, the company has seen a fall of -14.56% in its stock price over the last five trading days.
+Toast Inc. (NYSE: TOST)’s stock price has decreased by -5.12 compared to its previous closing price of 20.51.
+Despite this, the company has seen a loss of -2.85% in its stock price over the last five trading days.
 Barron’s reported on 02/16/23 that Toast Stock Tumbles After Earnings Miss.
 But It’s Not a Disaster.

 Analysts have differing opinions on the stock, with 10 analysts rating it as a “buy,” 0 as “overweight,” 10 as “hold,” and 1 as “sell.”